 Species: About 4,500

 Lizards are the most successful of the Reptile group.
-Most have a well developed head, four well developed limbs, and a long tail.
-Some lizards can shed their tail when attacked by a predator and then regenerate the tail.
-Most species reproduce by laying eggs.
-Most have ear holes on the head.
-Lizards can vary leg length, tongue type (short or long, forked or not), scales can be large, smooth, rough, overlapping, small, stud like or any combination.
+Most have a well-developed head, four well-developed limbs, and a long tail.
+Some lizards can shed their tail when attacked by a predator and then regenerate a new tail.
+Most species reproduce by laying eggs and most have ear holes on their head.
+Lizards can vary in several physical characteristics, such as leg length, tongue type (short or long, forked or not), or scales (large, smooth, rough, overlapping, small, stud like or any combination).

 Argus monitors are among some of the largest lizard species in the world and are related to Komodo dragons.
 In order to appear larger if threatened, Argus monitors stand on their hind legs and use their muscular tails to balance.
 They’re avid diggers and create large burrows to spend the hotter portions of the day in.
 If necessary, an Argus monitor will take over an existing burrow.
 They are 4 to 5 feet in length.
 Their diet consists of fish, crabs, small birds, small mammals, insects, and even other monitors.

 Recent studies suggest that the Marine Toad infestation has severely damaged the population of Argus monitors.
 It is estimated that numbers have dropped by as much as 90% in many areas.

 Scovill Zoo’s only Argus monitor is a female named Keuka.

 Blue Tree Monitor